Skip to content

 Profiling and Performance

 Profiling is an important task to be considered when a computer code is written.
 Writing parallel code is less challenging, but making it more efficient on a given parallel architecture is challenging.
 Moreover, from the programming and programmer’s perspective, we want to know where the code spends most of its time.
 In particular, we would like to know if the code (given algorithm) is compute bound, memory bound, cache misses, memory leak, proper vectorisation, cache misses, register spilling, or hot spot (time-consuming part in the code).
 Plenty of tools are available to profile a scientific code (computer code for doing arithmetic computing using processors).
-However, Here, we will focus few of the widely used tools.
+However, we will focus on a few of the widely used tools.

 ARM Forge